Impacts of Nitrate Pollution

 - Explore the potential for “nitrogen budgets” – as proposed by Nourish Scotland, a food and farming coalition campaigning for this as a key policy to tackle the contribution of nitrogen fertiliser use to climate change in particular.

-Helen also advocated for a revision to the government’s new Farming Rules for Water that will launch on April 2nd.
-Currently, these rules will require soil testing for Phosphorus, Potassium, Magnesium, pH and Nitrogen to be done at least every 5 years.
+Helen also advocated for a revision to the government’s new Farming Rules for Water, currently, these rules require soil testing for Phosphorus, Potassium, Magnesium, pH and Nitrogen to be done at least every 5 years.
 While we welcome mandatory soil testing, it is necessary to add soil organic matter into the metrics being measured since soil organic matter (SOM) is a key indicator of soil health.
 Jane Slater from the Agricultural Industries Confederation agreed with the need for greater data collection.
 Improving SOM in UK soils is crucial for long-term yields, food quality, extreme weather resilience, and as a vital store of soil carbon.
 You can read more about the need to prioritise soil here.
 The Soil Association is working to get these new rules amended to include SOM.

-The Environmental Audit Committee will publish its recommendations later in the spring.
-In the meantime, you can watch Helen give evidence here and find our full written evidence to the nitrate pollution inquiry here.
+The Environmental Audit Committee recently published its recommendations and you can find our full written evidence to the nitrate pollution inquiry here.

 While you’re here…